-- Trustee Code of Conduct
+- A. Trustee Code of Conduct

-- Catholic Trustee Code of Ethics
+- B. Catholic Trustee Code of Ethics

-- Lloydminster Catholic Board of Education Code of Operations

-- Trustee Code of Conduct Sanctions
+- C. Trustee Code of Conduct Sanctions

-- Conflict of Interest

-- Online Presence and Social Media

-Specifically, Trustees are elected as educational leaders that:
+Specifically, trustees are elected as educational leaders that:

 - Are accountable to the Magisterium of the Church.
-According to the Code of Canon Law, a Catholic school is an instrument of the Church and is one in which Catholic education is established, directed, recognized or converted to, by the local bishop. - The authority of the Board is equally derived from the province, which ultimately controls the organization and operation of the Division and which determines the degree of discretionary power left with the Board and the people of this community for the exercise of local autonomy.

-- Fellow citizens have entrusted, through the electoral process, the educational development of the children and youth within our community. - As the children's advocates holding as their first and greatest concern the best interest of each and every single child without distinction as to who they are or what their background may be. - Realize the future welfare of the community, of the province, and of Canada depends in the largest measure upon the quality of education provided in schools to fit the needs of every child. - Must never neglect their personal obligation to the community and their legal obligation to the province, nor surrender these responsibilities to any other person, group, or organization.
-Beyond these, trustees have a moral and civic obligation to the nation which can remain strong and free only so long as schools in Canada are kept free and strong.
+According to the Code of Canon Law, a Catholic school is an instrument of the Church and is one in which Catholic education is established, directed, recognized or converted to, by the local bishop. - The authority of the Board is equally derived from the province, which ultimately controls the organization and operation of the Division and which determines the degree of discretionary power left with the Board and the people of this community for the exercise of local autonomy. - Fellow citizens have entrusted, through the electoral process, with the educational development of the children and youth of the community. - Are the children's advocates holding as their first and greatest concern the best interest of each and every single child without distinction as to who they are or what their background may be. - Realize the future welfare of the community, of the province, and of Canada depends in the largest measure upon the quality of education provided in schools to fit the needs of every learner. - Must never neglect their personal obligation to the community and their legal obligation to the province, nor surrender these responsibilities to any other person, group, or organization end, beyond these, trustees have a moral and civic obligation to the nation which can remain strong and free only so long as schools in Canada are kept free and strong.